marketing-factory/typo3_prometheus/PrometheusDocker/README.md

 - docker compose >= 1.10
 - shell access
 - access to docker daemon
+- a SSL certificate (self-signed should be sufficient for testing, )

 We'll recommend to use the latest stable software versions of docker and docker compose.

+### Setup SSL Certificate
+If you don't have any SSL certificates installed for your TYPO3 backend, you should really get some now!

+If you already own a SSL certificate for your TYPO3 backend, and you are planning to run the Prometheus not on a separate machine, you can reuse this certificate.
+Then you should set the hostname for the dashboard in the following configuration to the same as your TYPO3 backend.

+If you do not already have a SSL certificate for the hostname of the dashboard, you can generate a certificate by yourself.
+For production use we'll recommend to have an officially signed certificate (i.e from letsencrypt):

+`~ $openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -days 365`

 ### Configuring Prometheus

-Since you have to edit the configuration files for your prometheus server and for the docker swarm stack, we'll recommend to copy this directory to a location outside of TYPO3.
-So you won't have any modified files inside the extension.
+Since you have to edit the configuration files for prometheus and for the docker swarm stack, we'll recommend to copy this directory (`PrometheusDocker`) to a location outside of TYPO3.

-For succesfully running the setup you will need to have the following information:
+Before running the setup you have to have the following information:
 - Location of your SSL certificate
-- Location of a htpasswd file for securing the dashboard access
 - Hostname to use for accessing the metrics dashboard
-- Hostname of the TYPO3 installation (should be the same, except you are running this setup for multiple TYPO3 sites)
+- Hostname of the TYPO3 installation (should be the same, except you are running Prometheus on a separate machine)

-In the following guide i will assume that you copied the configuration to  `/opt/PrometheusDocker`, when you chose any other path, just modify your configuration accordingly.
+In the following guide we'll assume that you copied the configuration to  `/opt/PrometheusDocker`, when you chose any other path, just modify the following configuration accordingly.

-First of all you should create a htpasswd file with the same name as the hostname for the dashboard access.
-When you'll use this as an installation for one TYPO3 instance, you should set this to the domain which is used to access your TYPO3 backend.
-In the following configuration, we will use `www.example.org` as our domain to access the TYPO3 Backend.

-`~ $ mkdir /opt/PrometheusDocker/htpasswd`

-`~ $ htpasswd -cb /opt/PrometheusDocker/htpasswd/www.example.org user password`

-Then we will copy the SSL Certificates, which are already present on our server. it is important, that the names for our certificates match our hostname, so the proxy can automatically include the certificates (When you do not have any SSL certificates installed, you should really get some now!):
+First you have to configure the SSL Certificates, which you've already setup above.
+It is important, that the names for the certificates match the hostname, so the proxy can automatically include the certificates:

 `~ $ mkdir /opt/PrometheusDocker/ssl`